Union monuments at Gettysburg > Wisconsin > 2nd Wisconsin Infantry

 Main monument to the 2nd Wisconsin Infantry

-The monument is made of pink and white granite and stands 13′ tall.
+The monument is made of pink and white granite and stands 13 feet tall.
 At the top is the five-sided symbol of the Iron Brigade.
-The circle symbol of the Union First Army Corps is on the front of the monument, with its red color denotes the 1st Division.
+The circle symbol of the Union First Army Corps is on the front of the monument.
+Its red color denotes the 1st Division.
 Below the circle is a relief of one of the Iron Brigade’s distinctive Black Hats.

 Monument to the 2nd Wisconsin Infantry